megandieudonne/CyborgCuntGlitch/README.md

 <h3>About</h3>
 <p>This is motivated by the current research project: <i>Cyborg Cunt Glitch</i> which currently takes shape as a MA thesis—all in all—another contribution to our* common language that's taking place on and away from our* screens.</p>

-<p>Folders are organised alphabetically by Name and files are named only by Title.</p>
+<p>Most folders are organised alphabetically by Name and files are named only by Title.</p>

 <h3>Credit</h3>
 <p>This repository is always in progress, and fully accessible.</p>